 It’s important to not spend too much time focusing on negative things.
 What are you grateful for each day?
 They can be small things, such as “I’m grateful I made it this far,” or “I’m grateful for finding ways to cope during quarantine,” or “I’m grateful that I was able to get out of bed this morning.”
-We can all agree 2020 was a challenging year, but remember to notice the good things around you and people in your life, even if you can physically touch them.
+We can all agree 2020 was a challenging year, but remember to notice the good things around you and the people in your life, even if you can physically touch them.
 Reflect on what good came out of 2020.
 Did you learn anything about yourself?
 Did you learn what matters to you most?
 Practicing gratitude daily (or more often) can help you learn to appreciate what is, rather than dwelling on what you haven’t done.

 3. Be Open-Minded and Flexible

-In addition to reflecting on what has already happened that is good, be open minded to receiving good things that come your way.
+In addition to reflecting on what has already happened, that is good, be open-minded to receiving good things that come your way.
 Be ready to accept opportunities and good moments that arise.
 If something positive unexpectedly happens, accept it.
 This gives you the chance to be flexible, rather than feeling guilty for not sticking to your original resolutions.
 Life is full of surprises - don’t be so rigid and hard on yourself that you miss out on the good things happening around you.

 4. Listen to Your Body

 When you practice mindfulness, you learn to become aware of what is happening around you and what your body is telling you.
 Sometimes our minds and bodies want different things - if you are set on accomplishing a goal today, but your body needs rest, your mind won’t win.
 We have a tendency to push, push, push, but what ends up happening is we burn out and feel guilty about it.
 Pay attention to those bodily sensations and cues and respect what your body needs.